 In the Sun, massive gravitational forces create the right conditions for fusion, but on Earth they are much harder to achieve.
-Fusion fuel - different isotopes of hydrogen - must be heated to extreme temperatures of the order of 100 million degrees Celsius, and must be kept dense enough, and confined for long enough, to allow the nuclei to fuse.
+Fusion fuel - different isotopes of hydrogen - must be heated to extreme temperatures of the order of 50 million degrees Celsius, and must be kept stable under intense pressure, hence dense enough and confined for long enough to allow the nuclei to fuse.
 The aim of the controlled fusion research program is to achieve 'ignition', which occurs when enough fusion reactions take place for the process to become self-sustaining, with fresh fuel then being added to continue it.
 Once ignition is achieved, there is net energy yield - about four times as much as with nuclear fission.
+According to the Massachusetts Institute of Technology (MIT), the amount of power produced increases with the square of the pressure, so doubling the pressure leads to a fourfold increase in energy production.

 With current technology, the reaction most readily feasible is between the nuclei of the two heavy forms (isotopes) of hydrogen - deuterium (D) and tritium (T).
-Each D-T fusion event releases 17.6 MeV (2.8 x 10-12 joule, compared with 200 MeV for a U-235 fission and 3-4 MeV for D-D fusion).^a Deuterium occurs naturally in seawater (30 grams per cubic metre), which makes it very abundant relative to other energy resources.
+Each D-T fusion event releases 17.6 MeV (2.8 x 10-12 joule, compared with 200 MeV for a U-235 fission and 3-4 MeV for D-D fusion).a On a mass basis, the D-T fusion reaction releases over four times as much energy as uranium fission.
+Deuterium occurs naturally in seawater (30 grams per cubic metre), which makes it very abundant relative to other energy resources.
 Tritium occurs naturally only in trace quantities (produced by cosmic rays) and is radioactive, with a half-life of around 12 years.
-Usable quantities can be made in a conventional nuclear reactor, or in the present context, bred in a fusion system from lithium.^b Lithium is found in large quantities (30 parts per million) in the Earth's crust and in weaker concentrations in the sea.
+Usable quantities can be made in a conventional nuclear reactor, or in the present context, bred in a fusion system from lithium.b Lithium is found in large quantities (30 parts per million) in the Earth's crust and in weaker concentrations in the sea.